UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_England/Mental health datasets/IAPT/Understanding_IAPT.md

 ## 10. Missing information
 * **Variable and value labels**
 UK LLC is infilling missing variable and value labels in the NHSE datasets in the TRE.
-Where variable labels have been added by UK LLC, rather than being found in NHSE documentation, this is made apparent in the variable label.
+Where variable labels have been added by UK LLC, rather than being found in NHSE documentation, this is made apparent by the phrase 'label added by UK LLC' being included in the variable label.
 * **Missing data**
 The amount of missing data varies widely between variables and across datasets.
 Throughout 2026, we will update this section with information about missingness in the IAPT dataset.